Oral rehydration salts

 What if I forget to give it?

-Give your child another dose as soon as you remember.
+Give your child the missed dose as soon as you remember.

 What if I give too much?

-You will not harm your child if you give an extra dose of oral rehydration salts by mistake.
+You will not do harm if you give an extra dose of oral rehydration salts by mistake.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.